Frequently asked questions

 How do I get started with your cybersecurity training program?

-First, we want to check to see if you are eligible for a WIOA Grant, which could pay for it for you (yes, that means it might not cost you anything if you qualify)!
+First, let’s see if you qualify for a WIOA Grant that could pay for this for you (yes, that means it might be free if you qualify!)
 Call or make an appointment today for us to call you.